+• Employee Requirements -

+The following requirements or limitations apply to all FMLA leave:
-- (a) Employee Requirements The following requirements or limitations apply to all FMLA leave: - (1) An employee must provide 30 days' advance notice when requesting FMLA leave for "foreseeable" events; as much notice as possible must be given for "unforeseeable" events. - (2) An employee must complete a Certification of Physician or Practitioner form (available in the Office of Human Resources) to support requests for FMLA leave because of serious health conditions.
-The County may require, at its expense, a second opinion as to the serious health condition to confirm the validity of the medical certification provided.

-While on FMLA leave, an employee may be required to provide periodic reports concerning his/her status and intent to return to work.

-- (3) Paid leave will not be accrued while an employee is on unpaid leave. - (4) An employee must exhaust all accrued leaves (annual, disability and/or personal, as defined in this manual) applicable to the reason for which FMLA leave is requested before unpaid FMLA leave is granted.

-If an employee is absent for one work week or more for any of the reasons listed above as qualifying the employee for FMLA leave, even though he/she uses accrued paid leave to cover that absence, the leave will be treated as FMLA leave for purposes of calculating the total amount of such leave an employee may be granted in one year.
-The employee will be notified pursuant to the Act when paid leave is to be treated as FMLA leave.
+- 1. An employee must provide 30 days advance notice when requesting FMLA leave for "foreseeable" events; as much notice as possible must be given for "unforeseeable" events. - 2.
+An employee must complete a Certification of Health Care Provider form (available in the Office of Human Resources) to support requests for FMLA leave because of serious health conditions.
+The County may require, at its expense, a second opinion as to the serious health condition to confirm the validity of the medical certification provided. - 3.
+While on FMLA leave, an employee may be required to provide periodic reports concerning his/her status and intent to return to work. - 4.
+Paid leave will not be accrued while an employee is on unpaid leave. - 5.
+An employee must exhaust all accrued leaves (annual, disability and/or personal, as defined in this manual) applicable to the reason for which FMLA leave is requested before unpaid FMLA leave is granted. - 6.
+If an employee is absent for one work week or more for any of the reasons listed above as qualifying the employee for FMLA leave, even if accrued paid leave is used to cover that absence, the leave will be treated as FMLA leave for purposes of calculating the total amount of such leave an employee may be granted in one year.
+The employee will be notified pursuant to the Act when paid leave is to be treated as FMLA leave. - 7.
+Employees who are absent due to a FMLA qualifying event are understood to be unable or unavailable to work in any capacity for any employer, including a secondary employer.
+If an employee's work ability and/or availability improve in a manner that permits the employee to resume any level of work activity, the employee is required to contact the County to determine if work that is consistent with his or her work capacity is available.
+If the employee fails to notify the County of the improved ability and/or availability and is found to be working in any capacity for another employer, the employee will be subject to disciplinary action, up to and including termination.
+Overtime is prohibited while on FMLA.

-Pursuant to Section 1.111(e) of the Howard County Code, the following provisions of the Memorandum of Agreement, attached to the Bill as Exhibit A, between Howard County and the International Union of Police Associations - Howard County Local 107 conflict with the provisions of Title 1 "Human Resources" of the Howard County Code or the Employee Manual:
+Pursuant to Section 1.111(e) of the Howard County Code, the following provisions of the Memorandum of Agreement, attached to the Bill as Exhibit 1, between Howard County and the Howard County Public Safety Dispatchers Association conflict with the provisions of Title 1 "Human Resources" of the Howard County Code or the Employee Manual: